Student Rights and Responsibilities

 A student is entitled to all the rights and protections given students under FERPA; however, information in student records may be provided to parents/legal guardians without the written consent of the student if the eligible student is a financial dependent of his or her parents/legal guardians as defined under Section 152 of the Internal Revenue Code of 1986.

 Under FERPA, A&M-Central Texas has established the following as directory information and may disclose the information without the student's written consent: student's name, address, email address, telephone number, dates of attendance, major field of study, classification, the most recent educational agency or institution attended, degrees, honors and awards received, weight and height of members of athletic teams, and participation in officially recognized activities and sports.
-Currently enrolled students wishing to withhold any or all directory information items may do so by completing the Authorization for Release of Information form and submitting it to the Registrar's Office.
+Currently enrolled students wishing to withhold any or all directory information items may do so by completing the Information Release Restrictions Form and submitting it to the Registrar's Office.
 After this information is entered, a message block will appear on the monitor screen indicating that the student's records are confidential.
 “Confidential” will also appear in the top left-hand corner of the screen when that student’s records are accessed.

 Once information has been published in a printed publication, it cannot be removed from that publication.